nimajneben/BVE5-NYCT_ATS/README.md

 This BVE5 plugin aims to be as realistic as possible to emulate the safety systems of New York City Transit.

+This branch (Car-Jerk) will implement a more smart car jerk playback mechanism, done within the ATS

 ---
 Currently this supports:
  * KMH to MPH Conversion